How to use and configure custom fields for data profile on Grip dashboard

 Changing settings for a single data type only

-To make changes on a data type level, you can access Custom Profile Field settings by going into the individual data type that they're assigned to.
-In the dashboard click on the 'Data' tab and click on the Data Type you would like to go into (for this example we will use Attendee).
+To make changes on a data type-level only, you can access Custom Profile Field settings by going into the individual data type that they're assigned to, via two routes:

 You will then be taken to the Custom Profile Fields page specifically for this data type.
 You can go back to the event-level page by clicking the button 'Go to event custom profile fields'.

-Below this, you will see 'Attendee Custom Profile Fields' which are currently assigned to this data type.
-On this page you're looking at controls for any assigned field on the data type level - changing settings here will not affect other data types, even when they're sharing a field.
+On this page you're looking at controls for any custom fields that are assigned to this data type - changing settings here will not affect other data types, even when they're sharing a field.

 This is very useful if you have field that you don't want visible for a particular data type - simply head to this page, find the field and toggle off that option.
-If the option is disabled and you can't use it, that's a sign that it's being blocked by the same setting higher up the permission level - you'll need to make sure you've enabled this permission for that field at the single or multi-event settings.
+If the option is disabled and you can't use it, that's a sign that it's being blocked by the same setting higher up the permission level.
+You'll need to make sure you've enabled this permission for that field at the single or multi-event settings first.

 You can also re-order visible fields from this page, by dragging them up or down.
 This will affect the order in which they're displayed on a profile from the current data type.
 Note that Link-type fields are always shown underneath all other fields.